10 Amazing Terracotta Army Facts You May Not Know

 Diverse Facial Features of the Soldiers

 It is extremely difficult to find two similar figures in the three pits.
-Every soldier has his own facial features, which means there are more than 8,000 different faces in total.
+Every soldier has his own facial features, which means there are 8,000 different faces in total.
 In fact, there were only eight moulds used to make the profile of each soldier's head.
-The 8,000-plus distinctive faces were carved by craftsmen individually, which definitely took massive amount of manpower.
+The 8,000 distinctive faces were carved by craftsmen individually, which definitely took massive amount of manpower.
 The excellent modeling skill of the Qin Dynasty artists is embodied in the vivid facial expressions created for each soldier.

 The Figures Used to be Colorful